 Don’t feel like reading?
 We also have a video version of this tutorial.
 Otherwise, keep reading!

 For this tutorial, I’m going to create a LunchAtOffice bot.
-This bot will allow you to buy lunch when you are the office with your colleagues.
+This bot will allow you to buy lunch when you are at the office with your colleagues.

 1. Define name and profile picture of your Slack bot